tetmiranda/DAO-Proposal-Voting-System/README.md

 We will be using Streamlit for our frontend to create a simpler and more professional interface that anyone of any skill level will be able to interact with.

-* Candidate profiles
+* Proposals
-* Sending wallet address
+* Selecting wallet
-* Checking if they have 1 VOTE token
+* Checking if how many vote tokens the address holds
-* Receiving wallet address
+* Receiving wallet address (smart contract where proposals are held)
-* Vote tally, everytime a vote is cast - st.cache
+* Vote tally, everytime a vote is cast it automatically updates.

-Credits:

-* We used a few other contracts and coding to help put together this contract

 Steps to run Onchain Voting.
 1. Create accounts in Metamask